zorritoloquito/o1-pro-tutorial-video/README.md

-NOTE: THIS REPO IS STILL UNDER DEVELOPMENT.
-CHECK BACK ON FEBRUARY 17th AT 10AM PT FOR THE FULL RELEASE.

 # Building Apps with the o1 Pro Template System

 This is the repo for a free workshop on how to use [OpenAI's o1-pro](https://chatgpt.com/) to build full-stack web apps with a [starter template](https://github.com/mckaywrigley/mckays-app-template).

 It is part 1 of a 2 part series.
 This is the beginner workshop.
-The advanced workshop will be released on February 23rd.
+The advanced workshop will be released on February 24th.

 ## Workshop Video